Last Updated on October 22, 2023

 Yet they have a knowledgeable team presenting in Rishi Persad and Alistair Cook.
 True there was no fancy extras like the Analyst truck and the Sky cart but this is cricket, it’s not really needed.
 Test Match Special has proven that the game doesn’t need fancy gimmicks just decent coverage and a couple of presenters who know their stuff.
 Of course it also helps if your team does well, and any England fan would have enjoyed Joe Root’s century.

-It’s also important because there are rumours that cricket could return to terrestrial screens in the future.
+It’s alsovery important because there are rumours that cricket could return to terrestrial screens in the future.
 Consider that none of Alistair Cook’s 161 Test matches for England could have been watched live on free, terrestrial TV.
 His entire career was broadcast behind a satellite paywall.
-Sure Sky’s coverage was brilliant yet it excluded millions of fans and potential fans from enjoying top class cricket.
+Sure, Sky’s coverage was brilliant, yet it excluded millions of fans and potential fans from enjoying top class cricket.

 How Can You Stream Channel 4 Cricket Coverage from Outside the UK